martin-brennan/martin-brennan.com/_posts/2014-01-27-service-timestamp-issue-docusign.md

   - windows server
   - windows service
 ---

+{% include deprecated.html message="In 2025, this article is likely out of date.
+Leaving it up as a historical curiosity." cssclass="danger" %}

 I ran into this service timestamp issue with our server that sends Envelopes to [DocuSign](http://www.docusign.com/) the e-signature service that we use at work.
 The Envelopes are sent through a SOAP web service endpoint, which we are sending to via a Window service hosted on an [Amazon EC2](http://aws.amazon.com/ec2/) instance.
-We got this error out of nowhere, which can occur for any web service, not specifically DocuSign&#8217;s.
+We got this error out of nowhere, which can occur for any web service, not specifically DocuSign’s.

 ```csharp
 An error was discovered processing the header -- WSE065: Creation time of the timestamp is in the future.